 Why do we do this?
 The answer is simple.
 Subconsciously, when presented with a choice, we often operate from fear, rather than from truth.
 We revert back to immature patterns that we developed in our youth.
 When we respond, “maybe,” it usually means fear is driving the bus.
 Something is holding us back from expressing a clear and powerful “yes” or “no.”

-There's a place for this fear; it's coming from somewhere deep within us, and there is power in processing it!
-When we're conflicted about a decision, we're presented with an opportunity to get in touch with our deepest truth.
-It's a chance to live more consciously and authentically.
+There’s a place for this fear; it’s coming from somewhere deep within us, and there is power in processing it!
+When we’re conflicted about a decision, we’re presented with an opportunity to get in touch with our deepest truth.
+It’s a chance to live in a more conscious and authentic way.
 In breakthrough coaching, much of our work is aimed at getting clear on what we really want in life.
 We offer support to make better decisions, both big and small.

 Becoming Effortlessly Authentic

 If you have trouble formulating and expressing an empowered, aligned “yes” or “no” when presented with choices, you’re not alone.
 Living in truth is tremendously difficult, and it’s natural to suffer from decision fatigue.
 There are strategies available to help you with communicating your decisions, such as: